DanilLinkov/ActionShot-RemoveAction-MATLAB/README.md

 # ActionShot-RemoveAction-MATLAB

-Input is a set of images or frames from a video with a static backbround scene where an object is moving through it.
+Input is a set of images or frames from a video with a static background scene where an object is moving through it.

 Creates an Action shot that is a single image that features the moving object in different locations in the static scene.